andresp/cablemodem-status/README.md

 `docker build -f "Dockerfile" -t cablemodemstatus:latest .`

-Once built, create a directory on your host for your configuration.ini file.
-Then start a container referring to the configuration:
+Once built, create a directory on your host for your configuration.ini file, such as `/opt/cablemodemstatus`.
+Then start a container referring to the configuration directory and mapping it to `/app/data`:

-`docker run -d --name cablemodemstatus --restart unless-stopped -v /opt/cablemodemstatus/configuration.ini:/app/configuration.ini cablemodemstatus:latest`
+`docker run -d --name cablemodemstatus --restart unless-stopped -v /opt/cablemodemstatus:/app/data cablemodemstatus:latest`

 You can monitor the container's status by running: